LunaWolfStudios/ScriptableSheetsDocs/DOCUMENTATION.md

 - **Inspector Layer Masks**: When trying to copy layer masks in the Inspector window of Unity, you may get an index out of range exception.
 It is recommended to copy/paste layer masks within Scriptable Sheets windows only.
 - **Multiple Windows**: If you have multiple windows docked at the same position, the tab order or active windows themselves might get swapped when the states are reloaded.
 This occurs if their instance IDs have changed internally.
 This can happen when maximizing editor windows or restarting Unity.
 In some cases you'll need to re-open a docked tab that might have been replaced with a new one.
 - **Paste Pad Text Editor**: The text editor caret in the Paste Pad window will go invisible when editing large amounts of text, making it hard to select certain areas of the text.
+- **Preview Rendering**: When a gradient field uses a header attribute or a custom property drawer, the asset preview for the root name column may fail to display.

 # Samples
 You can import samples under `Window -> Package Manager` find 'LWS Scriptable Sheets' go to Samples, select which Sample you'd like to import and click 'Import'.